-There once was a chicken named Poodle

-who called a cool cock-a-do-doodle.

-He ate not just any old noodle

-but gobbled the kit and caboodle,

-including the strudel;

-it's truedle.

-He ate oodles.

-Chicken Poodle liked sweets,

-which in bird-world is rare,

-but what did he care?

-He clucked with such flair,

-eating his treats and

-increasing the heat to his beets

-and his wheats and steamed soups,

-which he scooped as they thickened

-like glue, like goops.

-Chicken Poodle liked dogs-

-at least one.

-Not every bird does

-(it's not done).

-His best friend, he thought,

-was a beagle named What?.
+There once was a chicken named Poodle who called a cool cock-a-do-doodle.
+He ate not just any old noodle but gobbled the kit and caboodle, including the strudel; it's truedle. vocabulary: CABOODLE the whole quantity Chicken Poodle liked sweets, which in bird-world is rare, but what did he care?
+He clucked with such flair, eating his treats and increasing the heat to his beets and his wheats and steamed soups, which he scooped as they thickened like glue, like goops. assonance: noodle oodles caboodle strudel soups scooped glue goops

+The period after the question mark is part of the fun.
+What?'s name is What?.
+Internal rhyme is rhyming a word in the middle of a line with another word. internal rhyme: rhyme chime time Chicken Poodle liked dogs at least one.
+Not every bird does (it's not done).
+His best friend, he thought, was a beagle named What?.
 Wait, what was that name?
 It was What?.
 Yes.